charlesknapp/Crowdfunding-Platform/README.md

 - Hardhat - Ethereum development environment.
 Compile your contracts and run them on a development network<br>
 - DotENV - Handles the system environment variables<br>

+### Future Improvements
+- Better user-authentication methods.
+Implimentation of a user-account model before the connection of MetaMask.
+- Payment withdrawl functionality.
+Once users' have completed a campaign, the withdrawl of funds to their PayPal / Bank account.
+- Campaign list sorting.
+Ability to view by date, and their highest and lowest funding totals.

+### Things That Kicked My Boo-tay
+- Handling the Solidity contract was majority of the brainache I received.
+I'm still navigating Solidity, and have a long way to go in order to fully understand it.
+- Handling the page routing was another pain in the ***.
+While they function, a re-write of the routing situation is going to happen down the line.

 <hr>

 ### View Code Statistics